troeim/isbn-lookup-gscript/README.md

 ## How to?
 - In your google sheet click on Tools > Script editor.
 A new window will open.
 - Copy paste the code from the [Code.gs](Code.gs) document in there.
+- Edit the variables
+  - `'YOUR_DOC_ID'`, that is the wild scramble of letters and numbers in the url of your Google Sheet and
+  - `'YOUR_SHEET_NAME'`, that is the name of your sheet that you see on the tab on the bottom and usually Sheet1, if it is a sheet in a new document
 - Click on Run > Run function > myfunction
 - Go back to the Google sheet and it should be done.